 Belize is nestled next to Mexico and Guatemala and is a relatively tiny country but what it lacks in size it is overcompensated in beauty, rainforests, national parks, and its sparkling clear Caribbean waters lure visitors from all over the world.

-With stunning beaches, some of the Caribbean’s best snorkeling (Belize is home to the world’s second-largest reef), and easy direct flights from the U.S., it’s no wonder that Belize’s beauty is no longer a best-kept secret.
+With stunning beaches, some of the Caribbean’s best snorkeling (Belize is home to the world’s second-largest reef), and easy direct flights from the U.S., Belize’s is now a top bucket list destination.

 Jungle cottages, romantic beachfront villas, ocean views, tree houses in the rainforest canopy—there’s no shortage of standout hotels in this laid-back Central American country.